openebs/openebs/contribute/process/oep-template.md

 How will we know that this has succeeded?
 Gathering user feedback is crucial for building high quality experiences and owners have the important responsibility of setting milestones for stability and completeness.
-Hopefully the content previously contained in [umbrella issues][] will be tracked in the `Graduation Criteria` section.
+Hopefully, the content previously contained in [umbrella issues][] will be tracked in the `Graduation Criteria` section.

 [umbrella issues]: https://github.com/kubernetes/kubernetes/issues/42752

 ## Implementation History

-Major milestones in the life cycle of a OEP should be tracked in `Implementation History`.
+Major milestones in the life cycle of an OEP should be tracked in `Implementation History`.
 Major milestones might include

 - the `Summary` and `Motivation` sections being merged signaling owner acceptance